oracle-livelabs/adb/adb-loki/import-dashboard/import-dashboard.md

 ## Introduction

-In this lab, you will import a pre-built Grafana dashboard that provides a comprehensive Log Explorer for your ADB-D instance.
+In this lab, you will import a pre-built Grafana dashboard that provides a comprehensive Log Explorer for your Autonomous AI Database instance.
 The dashboard includes log volume charts, KPI cards, log stream viewers, and audit analytics panels.

 *Estimated Lab Time:* 10 minutes